nocobase/docs/docs/en-US/welcome/release/v1001-changelog.md

 3. Upgrade the application
     - For Docker version, simply restart the container
     - For source code or create-nocobase-app version
-        - Download dependencies `yarn install`
+        1. Download dependencies `yarn install`
-        - Execute upgrade command `yarn noc
+        2. Execute upgrade command `yarn nocobase upgrade`
-        - Restart the application
+        3. Restart the application